-Many are re-instating the 5-day, in-person work week with the pandemic finally ending.
+Many are re-instating the 5-day, in-person work week.
 While doing this might seem straightforward, the legal intricacies are far from simple.
 Here, we set out the main points when directing employees back to the workplace.

 The Basics: Lawful and Reasonable Instructions